Are nonprofit HR challenges any different than those for-profit companies face?

 Nonprofits account for just over 10 percent of private sector employment, according to the Bureau of Labor Statistics.
 That means many people who come to work for nonprofits likely started their careers at for-profit companies.

-It’s pretty common to see employees transition from large, for-profit corporations where there are multiple layers of assistance to smaller, nonprofit organizations where they don’t have all those layers of support.
+It’s pretty common to see employees transition from large, for-profit corporations where there are multiple layers of assistance to smaller, nonprofit organizations where they don’t have all those layers of support throughout the onboarding and training process.

 It’s a generalization to say that all for-profit to nonprofit transitions happen like this.
 After all, there are many small for-profits and large nonprofits, too.
 But, this type of career change is certainly frequent and can create nonprofit HR challenges.